dennisnyamweya/Password-Locker/README.md

 There are no known bugs and if found contat me via email.You can also pass information to me via the issues section.
 ## Technologies Used
 * Python3.6
+## BDD
+### Business Logic
+This application allows a user to input GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.A person can also look for repositories.
+## User Interface Logic
 ## Support and contact details
 You can contact me via my email denisnyamweya813@gmail.com.Contact me if you detect any bugs and issues.
 ### License